COVID-19 Program Modifications

 Monitor health: Students are required to monitor their health for 14 days prior to their departure for Japan.
 Should a student feel ill within 14 days of departure, they should contact the AKP US Office right away.

-Plan personal health and safety equipment: Students should plan to bring their own supply of masks to use upon arrival in Japan, preferably surgical-grade or higher (e.g. disposable surgical masks, N95, KN95, KF94).
+Plan personal health and safety equipment: While masks will be optional for students, many in Japan may still choose to wear masks during their day-to-day life.
+Thus, we recommend that students who prefer a certain type of mask bring their own supply to use upon arrival in Japan, preferably surgical-grade or higher (e.g. disposable surgical masks, N95, KN95, KF94).
 Masks are available for purchase in Japan, and AKP will provide students with surgical-grade masks upon request or as needed.

 Secure technology: All students should be prepared to bring a reliable laptop in the event that classes have to temporarily transition online.

-In addition, all students will be required to have a working smart phone with an international call and data plan.
-This is to ensure that 1) students will be able to place calls to medical centers in event of self-isolation and 2) students can download the tracking apps required by the Japanese Government and Doshisha University.
-Wi-fi plans for laptops and tablets will not be required, as wi-fi will be provided both on campus and in student housing.
+In addition, all students will be required to have a working smart phone with both data and a working Japanese phone number for emergency use.
+A stipend of $125 per semester (4 months) will be granted to students for a data + voice capable SIM card.
+WiFi plans for laptops and tablets will not be required, as WiFi will be provided both on campus and in student housing.

-In the past, students have used sites like Mobal.com or CDJapan to purchase international SIM cards/phones or have upgraded their current US phone plan to have temporary international capabilities.
+In the past, students have used sites like Mobal.com or Sakura Mobile to purchase international SIM cards/phones.
 Accepted students who are struggling to identify options for themselves should reach out to the AKP US Office.

 AKP currently allows vaccinations from any vaccine approved by the World Health Organization.
 Please refer to the WHO website for a list of currently approved vaccines.